Sukkot is a wonderful, joyful holiday – one of the three Torah festivals on which Jews everywhere were required to make a pilgrimage to Jerusalem.

 Outside of Israel the first two days are observed as holy days.

-The remaining days of the holiday are referred to as “Chol Hamoed”.
+The remaining days of the holiday are referred to as “Chol Hamoed.”
 The Chol Hamoed days are not outright holy days but they are treated with more sanctity than regular weekdays complete with elaborate meals and nicer clothing.
 Family trips are common during these days.
-At the conclusion of Sukkot there is yet another holiday, Shemini Atzeret, but more about that next week.

-Eating and sleeping in the sukka is intended to remind us of the booths that the Jewish people built for themselves while wandering in the desert for forty years.
+Eating and sleeping in the sukkah is intended to remind us of the booths that the Jewish people built for themselves while wandering in the desert for 40 years.
 It also recalls the “clouds of glory” that accompanied the Jewish people throughout their desert trek, protecting them from the elements and other dangers that lurk on the desert floor.

-The Lulav is a plant that has taste but no smell – symbolizing those who study the Torah but do not do enough good deeds, the Hadass has a good smell but no taste – symbolizing those who do many good deeds but neglect to study Torah as much as they should, the Arava has neither taste nor smell – symbolizing those who are lacking in both the study of Torah and the performance of good deeds, and the Etrog has both a good taste and a good smell – symbolizing those who both study Torah and perform good deeds.
+The Lulav is a plant that has taste but no smell, symbolizing those who study the Torah but do not do enough good deeds; the Hadas has a good smell but no taste, symbolizing those who do many good deeds but neglect to study Torah as much as they should; the Arava has neither taste nor smell, symbolizing those who are lacking in both the study of Torah and the performance of good deeds, and the Etrog has both a good taste and a good smell, symbolizing those who both study Torah and perform good deeds.

-May the upcoming holiday be a time for happiness and spiritual growth.
+May the holiday of Sukkot be a time for happiness and spiritual growth.

 CHAG SAMEACH!
 Happy Sukkot to all of you!

 Do You Love Israel?
 Make a Donation to Show Your Support!